AL0PFX1.htm

 At the same time, and strangely enough, these capabilities are absent in most professional education and training, or are given to a very limited extent.
 It is not surprising from this perspective that most people - even and especially professionals with heavy responsibilities for the interests of others - have little or no understanding of the interdependence of laws, mechanisms and processes related to information processing and judgements.

-Precisely that interwoven and multidimensional structure has been worked out within
+Precisely that interwoven and multidimensional structure has been worked out within in a crystal-clear and systematic manner.

 This enables you to make a major improvement of analysis and judgement.
 Resulting in rapid and accurate conclusions about all key characteristics of data and expressions about any subject, area or domain: